 Workouts are structured in particular ways and strategically incorporated at certain points in your training program to yield specific intended results.

-In order to reap the benefits of your workout, it’s critical that you follow the prescribed workout as closely as possible.
-For example, if your 10k training program has you slated to run 4 x 1 mile at threshold pace with 1-minute rest, don’t try to be a “hero” and crush it by running goal race pace.
+To reap the benefits of your workout, it’s critical that you follow the prescribed workout as closely as possible.
+For example, if your 10K training program has you slated to run 4 x 1 mile at threshold pace with 1 minute recovery, don’t try to be a “hero” and crush it by running goal race pace.

 #6: Cool Down

-Even if you are tired after your workout, it is important to jog at least a mile or two after your workout to help your body cool down
+Even if you are tired after your workout, it is important to jog at least a mile or two to help your body cool down.

 Now that we’ve given you all the tips and tricks in this mile repeat guide to tackle your next workout, get out there and give it a go!

-If you are looking for a structured training plan for your next race, you can check out our very own Marathon Handbook plans here:
+If you are looking for a structured training plan for your next race, you can check out our very own Marathon Handbook plans here.
+Let us help you start running today!